Live Baby Live: Box office

 INXS: Live Baby Live grossed £48,161 ($62,312) in the United Kingdom and $307,818 in other territories, for a total worldwide gross of $370,361.

 Home media

 Eagle Rock Entertainment released the concert film in the US and Canada on DVD and Blu-ray Disc and in the United Kingdom on DVD, Blu-ray and 4K Ultra HD, alongside Blu-ray and DVD editions packaged with the CD soundtrack on 26 June 2020.

 2019 remastered track listing

+Unlike the original release, this is solely taken from a Wembley Stadium date.